wp-plugins/tdo-mini-forms/Readme.txt

 = I want to add custom fields! =

-v0.8, I swear!
+v0.9, I swear!
 With v0.7, the widget interface was added.
 This allows a simple and neat way to add custom fields.

 = I want to allow my readers to attach a image to a submission? =

-v0.8, I swear!
-With v0.7, the widget interface was added.
-The new widget feature has been designed to specifically support file uploading.
-However the widget won't be available till v0.8.
+With v0.8, you can allow users to upload files.
+You can specify what files can be uploaded and how big.
+You can also optionally have the upload files automatically added to the post as an image, link or a Wordpress attachment.

+To add the option to upload files, as admin, go into the TDOMF menu and then the widgets menu.
+On that page you can drap and drop widgets.
+Just drag and drop the "Upload Files" widget.

 = I want to allow only certain people to access the form =